Biden celebrates deal in electric vehicle battery dispute | DW | 11.04.2021

 It would have also threatened the $2.6 billion (€2.18 billion) factory being built by SKI in Georgia.

-As part of the agreement, all pending trade disputes were withdrawn from US courts and both sides said they will not assert new claims for 10 years.
+As part of the agreement, all pending trade disputes were withdrawn from US courts and both sides said they would not assert new claims for 10 years.

-"We have decided to settle and to compete in an amicable way, all for the future of the US and South Korean electric vehicle battery industries,'' said the CEOs of the two companies in a joint statement.
+"We have decided to settle and to compete in an amicable way, all for the future of the US and South Korean electric vehicle battery industries,'' the CEOs of the companies said in a joint statement.

 "We need a strong, diversified and resilient US-based electric vehicle battery supply chain, so we can supply the growing global demand for these vehicles and components — creating good-paying jobs here at home, and laying the groundwork for the jobs of tomorrow," he said.